raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 --- task ---

-In the bottom right hand corner of the Thonny window, you will see the version of Python, you are currently using.
+In the bottom right-hand corner of the Thonny window, you will see the version of Python that you are currently using.

 ![Status bar version](images/thonny-status-bar-version.png)

-Click on the Python version and choose "MicroPython (Raspberry Pi Pico)":
+Click on the Python version and choose 'MicroPython (Raspberry Pi Pico)':

 ![Choose MicroPython](images/thonny-micropython-pico-menu.png)

-If you don't see this option then check that you have plugged in your Raspberry Pi Pico.
+If you don't see this option, then check that you have plugged in your Raspberry Pi Pico.

 --- /task ---